starknet-graph/firehose-starknet/INTEGRATION.md

 - `ACME` -> `<CHAIN>`

 > Don't forget to change `<chain>` (and their variants) by the name of your exact chain like `aptos` so it would became `aptos`, `Aptos` and `APTOS` respectively.

+> VSCode (and probably others) have a search/replace that respects the original casing of the occurrences found, you can use it to perform a single search/replace of `acme` with the respect original casing option activated.

 ### Files